M-Levitt/Calculator/README.md

 # Calculator
-Basic calculator made in python
+different types of calculators made in python